Woopaa: Season 2021

-PBR UTB World Finals
+PBR World Finals

 These are the results from the PBR UTB World Finals.

-This year, the PBR World Finals took place in T-Mobile Arena, in Las Vegas, Nevada.
+This year, the PBR World Finals took place at T-Mobile Arena, in Las Vegas, Nevada.
 For his first of two finals outs, Woopaa bucked off Daylon Swearingen in 3 seconds for 45 points during Round 2.
 Chiseled had Junior Patrick Souza in 4.91 seconds for a bull score of 46 points.
 This brought Chiseled a bit closer to Woopaa and still alive for the championship.
 On the final day, Sunday, November 7, Woopaa needed 43 points or better in his second out to outdo Chiseled and win the PBR World Finals.

-Woopaa and 2020-2021 PBR World Champion Jose Vitor Leme were matched up for Woopaa's final out.
+Woopaa and 2020-2021 PBR World Champion José Vitor Leme were matched up for Woopaa's final out.
 Leme was in pain due to some injuries, but Woopaa's owner Barker was on the back of the bucking chutes, and he whispered to Leme, "Let's go break the record".
 As he grinned, Leme smiled back.
 They broke another record by scoring 98.75 points, which is now the highest ride score in PBR history.
 Woopaa's bull score was a very high one of 48.75 points, the second highest bull score in history.
 He also won the Bull of the PBR World Finals title.
 Leme became the first rider in PBR history to score a perfect ride score of 50 points.
 Leme predicted the outcome, and named Woopaa one of the greatest bulls in history.
 They beat their previous record.
-In Tulsa, 100 days ago, they had set a record of 97.75 points.
+In Tulsa, 100 days earlier, they had set a record of 97.75 points.